nicholasgriffintn/NGWebsite2021/apps/web/content/posts/anthropics-new-standard-for-connecting-ai-assistants.md

 MCP aims to solve this with new two-way connections between data sources and AI tools, which developers will create through "MCP servers" ([a few examples available here](https://github.com/modelcontextprotocol/servers/tree/main/src)), these are then set up via the Claude Desktop app currently, but the aim is to expand this.

-The [specification](https://spec.modelcontextprotocol.io/specification/) goes into much more detail, you should deffo check it out.
+The [specification](https://spec.modelcontextprotocol.io/specification/) goes into much more detail, you should deffo take a look.